Our Courses

 All ACT courses fit into one of two categories: live, virtual courses that meet via Zoom and are typically held during the summer and fully asynchronous courses that are available year-round through our partnership with ClassicalU.
 Scroll down to view information on both summer and year-round courses.

-Summer 2025 Course Offerings
+Fall 2025 Course Offerings

 Course Title | Description | Schedule | Facilitator | Registration |